Overview of Peru's Dairy Industry

-Peru has experienced substantial expansion in its dairy sector, becoming an influential player in the South American dairy market.
-This growth is driven by increasing milk and cheese production activities and a significant rise in demand for U.S. cheese.
+Peru's dairy sector has seen remarkable growth, establishing the country as a significant player in the South American market.
+This expansion is primarily fueled by increased milk and cheese production alongside a growing demand for U.S. cheese.

 Milk Processing and Cheese Production